rerun-io/rerun/docs/content/reference/types/datatypes/tensor_data.md

 These dimensions are combined with an index to look up values from the `buffer` field, which stores a contiguous array of typed values.

-Note that the buffer may in a format with downsampled chroma, such as NV12 or YUY2.
-For chroma downsampled formats the shape has to be the shape of the decoded image.

 ## Fields

 * shape: list of [`TensorDimension`](../datatypes/tensor_dimension.md)